arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 list is correspondingly
 shorter.](https://basecamp.com/assets/books/shapeup/3.3/drafts_5-267e71f5dd4144e6e02d53e587e15ef5a434055f3d4a9eaefb6e0e3f1368c2ab.png)

-Finally, some of the remaining Save/Edit tasks were about storing information and one other was actually unrelated - it was a special case for handling drafts when replying to another message.
-She broke these out into two new scopes:
-Store and Reply.
+Two new scopes: Store and Reply.

 ![The region formerly labeled Save/Edit is divided into two with a new boundary.
 The new two regions are named Store and Reply.
 On the right Store and